 - Companies that are more heavily indebted

-- Companies planning to use the cheap government loans to pay off existing loans
+- Companies planning to use government-backed loans to pay off existing loans

 - Companies that qualify using easier-to-fudge earnings metrics like “adjusted earnings” and “industry-specific” standards